-For trail running, we suggest you always carry a light hydration pack with a few layers such as a light insulation jacket, gloves and a hat.
-Also, keep in mind that the weather in the mountains can quickly change.
-We suggest packing some warmer and comfortable clothing as well which can be left in your bag that we that we will transfer for you from hut to hut.
+For trail running in good weather, we suggest you always carry a light hydration pack and a few layers such as a light insulated jacket, gloves and a hat.
+Always keep in mind that the weather in the mountains can quickly change.
+We suggest packing some warmer clothing in addition to this minimum suggestion.
+These items can be left in your bag that we that we will transfer for you from hut to hut each day.

-Note: In some huts, bags are transported via a cableway and thus there are some weight restrictions.
-If this case pertains to your group, your guide will give clear instructions on acceptable baggage weight which depends on the number of participants in your group.
+Note: In some huts, bags are transported via a cableway and thus there are some weight restrictions: 10kg --> 50x40x20cm

 I have some Issues with elevation, is that a problem?

-The runs each day are between 1.500 and 2.300 meters altitude (between 4,900 and 7,500 feet).
-In addition, the huts for the overnight stays are above 2200 meters (6,900 feet).
-If you have trouble with high elevations, please consult a doctor or medical professional for their expert opinion before booking this trip.
+The runs vary between 1,500 and 2,300 meters of altitude (between 4,900 and 7,500 feet) each day.
+In addition, the huts for the overnight stays are above 2100 meters (6,900 feet).
+If you have a history of trouble with high elevations, please consult a doctor or medical professional for their expert opinion before booking this trip.